3.3 Running the Configuration Assistant

 Note:

-If the Configuration Assistant detects a pre-existing MySQL instance in the system, it will display the information with red text shown as follows:Figure 3-7 Repository Creation Page for a New MySQL Install
+If the Configuration Assistant detects a pre-existing MySQL instance in the system, then it displays the information with red text shown as follows:Figure 3-7 Repository Creation Page for a New MySQL Install

 Note: